how to clean shower hose

 Step 2: Soak the Hose

-Fill a plastic bag, bowl or bucket with equal parts white vinegar and water.
-Submerge the shower hose in the mixture and make sure that the entire hose is submerged.
+Fill a plastic bag, bowl, or bucket with equal parts white vinegar and water.
+Put the shower hose into the mixture and make sure that the entire hose is submerged.

 Let the hose soak for at least 30 minutes - the longer it soaks, the more effective it will be.
 If your shower hose is particularly dirty, you may need to soak it overnight.
 Soaking it will help loosen any stubborn limescale deposits that may be clinging to the hose.